 \section{Abstract}

 We study a system of nonlinear elliptic PDEs associated with a quasi-homogeneous polynomial.
-These equations were proposed by Witten as the replacement in the Landau-Ginzburg/singularity setting for the Cauchy-Riemann equation.
+These equations were proposed by Witten as the replacement for the Cauchy-Riemann equation in the singularity (Landau-Ginzburg) setting.
 We introduce a perturbation to the equation and construct a virtual cycle for the moduli space of its solutions.
-Then, we study the wall-crossing of the deformation of the perturbation and match it to classical Picard-Lefschetz theory.
+Then, we study the wall-crossing of the deformation of the virtual cycle under perturbation and match it to classical Picard-Lefschetz theory.
 An extended virtual cycle is obtained for the original equation.
-Finally we prove that the extended virtual cycle satisfies a set of axioms similar to those of Gromov-Witten theory and $r$-spin theory.
+Finally, we prove that the extended virtual cycle satisfies a set of axioms similar to those of Gromov-Witten theory and $r$-spin theory.